dimikave/data_analysis_course_auth/Semester Project/README.md

 - Deaths prediction using regression
 - Cross-validated models for deaths prediction

+Thorough explanation of topics can be found on  Project2021.pdf (writen in Greek).

 ## Files description:
 This folder contains the files for the semester project of Data Analysis Course.